 Bristol City are the most successful side in the competition, winning it three times (1985/86, 2002/03, 2014/15) and losing two finals.

-Coventry City are the current holders, having beaten Oxford United 2-1 in front of a competition record crowd of 74,434 fans at Wembley Stadium.
+Coventry City won the 2016/17 competition, having beaten Oxford United 2-1 in front of a competition record crowd of 74,434 fans at Wembley Stadium.